-These healthy blackberry muffins use oat flour (ground oats) as the base making them fluffy, juicy and gluten-free.
-You can use fresh seasonal blackberries or frozen blackberries (with any extra make a delicious blackberry smoothie!).
-They are easy and quick to make, perfect for breakfast, an afternoon snack or to pack along!
+You can use fresh seasonal blackberries or frozen blackberries (with extra berries make this blackberry smoothie!).
+These muffins are easy and quick to make, perfect for breakfast or to pack along for a snack!
+Just like my hemp orange muffins with oat flour!

 - These muffins are healthy yet soo tasty, they are low in sugar (and can be made with honey), high in fiber, and have 5 grams of protein each!